taboege/p6-Unicode-Time/README.md

 ) returns Str
 ```

 Return a Unicode clock character that approximately represents the time component of the given DateTime.
 There is one character for every half-hour of an analogue clock, 24 in total.
 They start at `U+1F550` (&#x1F550;).
-The mapping from non-half-hours to half-hours is specified via the `:round` parameter which defaults to `Closest`.
+The mapping from non-half-hours to half-hours is specified via the `round` parameter which defaults to `Closest`.

 CAVEATS
 =======